OnRampToStem/scool_lti/README.md

 ## Database

 Sqlite is used for local development when running the app directly from Python.
-When running locally, the `scale_api.db.seed` module is run at startup.
+When running locally, the `scool.db.seed` module is run at startup.
-Use the OS Environment variable `SCALE_DB_SEED_FILE` to set the full path to the file to use to seed the database.
+Use the OS Environment variable `SCOOL_DB_SEED_FILE` to set the full path to the file to use to seed the database.
 See the example seed file format below.

 ### Database Setup